craftcms/docs/docs/3.x/image-transforms.md

 ### Overriding Named Transforms

-Pass a [hash](dev/twig-primer.md#hashes) with a `transform` key instead, and additional properties can be used to override those of the named transform:
+Pass a [hash](dev/twig-primer.md#hashes) with your handle in a `transform` key instead, and additional properties can be used to override those of the named transform:

 ```twig{2-3}
 {% do asset.setTransform({